Nevenall/bookshelf/design.md

 one could make an argument that it's all typography could we take a generically written css from the pages directory and add the #page scope to it to get something localized?
 I wonder if sass can do that?

+Sass is great!

+Also, we can do various things to make the styles more readable with scss We could parcel out the media breakpoints into their various element types.
+Or we could just nest them in reasonable ways.

+the font size and line heights are very dependent on the fonts but the widths and placement are not so much. most of the rythmn is pretty generic. either each book overides the various font sizes and line heights in book.scss or each book can just edit the typography values.

 ## Todo